Ycfx/MEAN_Stack-Starter/README.md

 - MongoDb example using Mongoose.

 ## To Do!
-- Custom Sign up and Sign in system
+- Customized Sign up and Sign in system
-- Custom group management system
+- Customized group management system
 - CRUD system